AnaRita4444/AnaRita4444/README.md

 # Manual Testing Portfolio – Demo Web Shop (https://demowebshop.tricentis.com/)

 ## Overview
 This portfolio demonstrates manual testing skills applied to a demo e-commerce website (Demo Webshop).
 It includes test cases for functional areas such as **registration**, **search**, and **shopping cart**, along with 1–2 example bug reports selected from all bugs found.
 Screenshots of test cases and bugs logged in Jira and Zephyr are also included.
-Excel was the main tool used for creating and managing the documents.
+Excel was the main tool used.

 ## Artifacts Included (Excel)